-- a) All pipe layouts, dimensions, grades, lengths and material specification. - b) Location and dimensions of all downpipes. - c) All invert levels reduced to Australian Height Datum (AHD). - d) Location and dimensions of all drainage pits. - e) Point and method of connection to Councils drainage infrastructure. - f) Overland flow paths over impervious areas.
+- a) All pipe layouts, dimensions, grades, lengths and material specification. - b) All invert levels reduced to Australian Height Datum (AHD). - c) Location and dimensions of all drainage pits. - d) Point and method of connection to Councils drainage infrastructure. - e) Overland flow paths over impervious areas.